Robust Trajectory Tracking of Autonomous Surface Vehicle via Lie Algebraic Online MPC: Preliminaries and Mathematical Formulation

 \subsection{Dynamics of ASV in Fossen's model}

-We will use a 6-DOF motion equations based on Fossen's model~\cite{fossen1995nonlinear} to describe the ASV, but formulated using Lie group's ordering of twist vector $\xi=[\omega,v]$.
-The equations of motion for ASV in the body frame can be described as follows:
+We will use a 6-DOF motion equations based on Fossen's model~\cite{fossen1995nonlinear} to describe the ASV, with the the prescribed Lie group's ordering of twist vector $\xi=[\omega,v]$.
+The dynamics are represented in the body frame following the convention of Euler Poincare equation for single rigid body:

-where $M_{RB}$ is the rigid-body mass matrix, $C_{RB}(\xi)$ is the rigid-body Coriolis and centripetal matrix, $M_{AM}$ is the added-mass matrix.
-"Added mass" here represents the inertial hydrodynamic effect, dominated by the pressure field around the hull.
-It is characterized by a coefficient matrix that relates the ASV's velocity to the resultant hydrodynamic reaction forces and moments. $C_{AM}(\xi_r)$ is the added-mass Coriolis and centripetal matrix, $D(\xi_r)$ is the hydrodynamic damping (drag) matrix. $g(\eta)$ is the hydrostatic restoring force and moment vector, and here we assume the vehicle to be neutrally buoyant, so the hydrostatic term $g(\eta)$ becomes negligible. $\xi$ is the twist vector in the body frame ordered as $\xi = [p, q, r, u, v, w]^\transpose$, $\xi_r = \xi - \xi_c$ is the relative twist with respect to the ocean current $\xi_c$. $\tau_c$ is the control input forces and moments from the propulsion system, $\tau_{disturb}^{body}$ is the external disturbance forces and moments transformed in the body frame.
+with $M_{(\cdot)}$ the mass matrix, $C_{(\cdot)}$ the Coriolis matrix.
+The subscript $RB$ refers to the rigid-body contribution, while $AM$ means ``added mass'', which represents the inertia of fluid accelerated by the vehicle motions. $D(\xi_r)$ is the hydrodynamic damping (drag) matrix. $g(\eta)$ is the hydrostatic restoring force and moment vector, and here we assume the vehicle to be neutrally buoyant, so the hydrostatic term $g(\eta)$ becomes negligible. $\xi_r = \xi - \xi_c$ is the relative twist with respect to the ocean current $\xi_c$. $\tau_c$ is the six-dimensional control input from the propulsion system, $\tau_{disturb}^{body}$ is the six-dimensional external disturbance transformed in the body frame.